Wrecking Ball (Miley Cyrus song): Synopsis

-An accompanying music video for "Wrecking Ball" was directed by Terry Richardson, and was premiered through Vevo on September 9, 2013.
+An accompanying music video for "Wrecking Ball" was directed by Terry Richardson, filmed in July 2013 and was premiered through Vevo on September 9, 2013.
 The clip features close-up footage of Cyrus emotionally singing to the camera against a white backdrop, having been inspired by the music video for "Nothing Compares 2 U" by Sinéad O'Connor.
 Interspersed throughout are scenes of Cyrus licking a sledgehammer and swinging on a wrecking ball.
-At first, she is shown dressed in a midriff-baring tank top, panties and Doc Martens boots; as the video progresses, she is then shown wearing only the boots.
+At first, she is shown dressed in a midriff-baring tank top, panties and maroon Doc Martens boots; as the video progresses, she is shown wearing only the boots.

 Reception

 The music video received generally mixed reviews from critics, who were divided in their opinions regarding Cyrus's increasingly provocative image.
 Writing for Billboard, Jason Lipshutz stated that the "nude Cyrus shown straddling a swinging wrecking ball" was the most surprising piece of the clip.
 The staff from Entertainment Weekly joked that viewers would be "scandalized/titillated/disappointed in Billy Ray Cyrus's parenting skills" after seeing his daughter nude and "fellating a sledgehammer".
 Writing for The Guardian, Michael Hann criticized Cyrus's attempts to distance herself from her innocent Hannah Montana image, a former television series in which Cyrus portrayed the primary character Miley Stewart, a middle school student who led a secret double life as pop star Hannah Montana.
 He disapproved of the manner in which she transitioned into a career beyond her childhood success, specifically panning her for "exploring the iconography of porn."
-As of January 2015, Billboard named the video as the fourth best music video of the 2010s (so far).
+As of January 2015, Billboard named the video as the fourth-best music video of the 2010s (so far).

 James Montgomery from MTV News noted that the controversy surrounding Cyrus's nudity in the video was "to be expected" given her recent controversies, and complimented Richardson "for toning down the salacious scenes (if only for an instant), and allowing the softer, more genuine sides to shine through."
 Mikael Wood of the Los Angeles Times opined that the music video tried to paint Cyrus in a more serious light with its scenes of her emotionally singing and crying.

 Billboard editor Jason Lipshutz opined "Wrecking Ball" is Cyrus's "Cry Me a River", for their controversial music videos and the artists' music evolution.
 "A decade ago, Justin Timberlake was in "My music will shut everyone up" mode, too, as he railed against a teenybopper image".
-He concluded "Cyrus is breathtaking and talented, and, now that she has our attention with her own version of "Cry Me a River," can dial down the shock tactics and present her artistic vision in the form of a new full-length."
+He concluded, "Cyrus is breathtaking and talented, and, now that she has our attention with her own version of "Cry Me a River," can dial down the shock tactics and present her artistic vision in the form of a new full-length."

+The music video was censored in some US music channels in USA but also in France, being banned from daily broadcasting before 10pm by the French audiovisual television regulation for "sexual content" and "suggestive scenes".